Last updated on .

 Aquarium

-Our final stop was at an aquarium, where we were greeted by a friendly raccoon at the entrance to the path.
+Our final stop was at an aquarium, where we were greeted by a friendly raccoon at the dock.
 We followed a short dirt path to a place where rescued animals are rehabilitated before being released into the wild once again.

 Raccoon